+Course Requirements for a Bachelor of Arts and Sciences in Communi cation Semester Hours

+Professional Studies 3

+PRST 3301 Lifelong Learning (S-L) -

+Computer Science COSC 1301 3

-Course Requirements for a Bachelor of Arts and Sciences in Communica tion Semester Hours Professional Studies PRST 3301 Lifelong Learning (S-L) 3 Consc 1301 3 English ENGL 1301, 1302, and 2301 or 2302 9 Fine Arts FINE 1306 3 History HIST 1301, 1302, 2301, or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2 Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 (eMAT Advising Tool is required prior to registering for any Math class or any class for which the eMAT is a prerequisite) 3-4 Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Environmental Science, Geology, Physical Science, or Physics 3-4 Religion RELI 1301 and 1302.
+English ENGL 1301, 1302, and 2301 or 2302 9

+Fine Arts FINE 1306 3

+History HIST 1301, 1302, 2301, or 2302 6

+Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2

+Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 (eMAT Advising Tool is required prior to registering for any Math class or any class for which the eMAT is a prerequisite) 3-4

+Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Environmental Science, Geology, Physical Science, or Physics 3-4

+Religion RELI 1301 and 1302.
 (If hours transferred at time of initial enrollment at DBU plus portfolio hours do not equal 60 or more hours, additional religion hours will be required.)
+6-12

+Social Science (1000 or 2000 level courses only) POLS 2301 American National Government An additional 3 credit hours may be selected from Economics, Philosophy, Political Science, Psychology, or Sociology 6

+Electives 44-54

-6-12 Social Science (1000 or 2000 level courses only) POLS 2301 American National Government An additional 3 credit hours may be selected from Economics, Philosophy, Political Science, Psychology, or Sociology 6 Electives 44-54 Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc. Communication Major 30 COMA 1302Fundamentals of Speech CommunicationCOMA 2318Basic Digital Design (S-L)COMA 2305Interpersonal CommunicationCOMA 3301Nonverbal CommunicationCOMA 3303Small Group CommunicationCOMA 4319Communication Styles: Key to Business SuccessCOMA 4322Leadership Communication (S-L) MANA 3306 Management Communication or ENGL 3305 Advanced Written Communication (S-L) The remaining six (6) hours for the major will be selected from elective Communication coursultation with an advisor from the College of Professional Studies.
-(Three (3) of these hupper-level.)
-Total Credit Hours Required Minimum 126 Other Requirements 1.
-Minimum of 42 upper-level credit hours.
-(Exception: Inverted Degree Program)
+Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc.

+Communication Major 30

+COMA 1302Fundamentals of Speech CommunicationCOMA 2318Basic Digital Design (S-L)COMA 2305Interpersonal CommunicationCOMA 3301Nonverbal CommunicationCOMA 3303Small Group CommunicationCOMA 4319Communication Styles: Key to Business SuccessCOMA 4322Leadership Communication (S-L)MANA 3306Management Communication (S-L)orENGL 3305Advanced Written Communication (S-L)The remaining six (6) hours for the major will be selected from elective Communication courses in

+consultation with an advisor from the College of Professional Studies.
+(Three (3) of thes upper-level.) e hours must be

+Total Credit Hours Required Minimum 126

+Other Demuiremente

-- Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - 3.
+- 1. Minimum of 42 upper-level credit hours.
+(Exception: Inverted Degree Program) - 2.
+Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - 3.
 Minimum of 32 credit hours in residence at DBU. - Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
 Students must receive approval of the registrar prior to taking courses at any other college or university.
-Minimum of 126 credit hours to graduate. - Satisfactory completion of all requirements on official degree plan.
+Minimum of 126 credit hours to graduate. - 6.
+Satisfactory completion of all requirements on official degree plan.